Zone of Inhibition Test for Antimicrobial Activity

 Get A Testing Quote

-This is a qualitative method used clinically to measure antibiotic resistance and industrially to test the ability of solids and textiles to inhibit microbial growth.
+The Zone of Inhibition Test is a qualitative method used clinically to measure antibiotic resistance and industrially to test the ability of solids and textiles to inhibit microbial growth.

-Researchers who develop antimicrobial textiles, surfaces, and liquids use this test as a quick and easy way to measure and compare levels of inhibitory activity.
+This method was originally developed to measure the antibiotic resistance of bacteria or fungi from infected patients.
+Researchers who develop antimicrobial textiles, surfaces, and liquids now use this test as a quick and easy way to measure antimicrobial activity, particularly the ability of an object or chemical to inhibit microbial growth.

 Summary of the Zone of Inhibition Test